Worship Is Not a Setlist

 What we usually mean is singing.
 Lights.
 Sound.
 A carefully planned set designed to create atmosphere and emotional engagement.

-And to be clear, there’s nothing inherently wrong with music.
+There’s nothing inherently wrong with music.
 Scripture is full of songs, instruments, and communal praise.
 David danced.
 The Psalms sing.
 Heaven itself resounds with praise.

 For some, the music simply doesn’t resonate.
 For others, loud noise and lights are overwhelming.
 Some carry trauma tied to emotional manipulation.
 Others have seen church production drift just a little too far into performance.